 Removal of Scott's Mill Dam would also have adverse effects.
 The reservoir created by the Scott's Mill Dam also serves as a back-up emergency water supply for the town of Lynchburg, Virginia.
+The City has pump stations on the James River both upstream of Reusens Dam and downstream of Scott's Mill Dam in downtown Lynchburg.
+The pumphouse intake is located approximately 3,000 feet downstream of Scott's Mill Dam near the 5th Avenue bridge.
+The capacity of the pump station is 10 mgd (approximately 15.5 cfs).
 The City has expressed concern about changes to the dam and existing water levels.
 The City has stated that it utilizes the river for raw water withdrawal (letter from Timothy Mitchell, Director Water Resources, City of Lynchburg, January 11, 2016 - see Appendix A).
 Removal of the dam would adversely affect the City's back up emergency water supply.

 Removal of the 6 dams upstream of Scott's Mill would have significant adverse effects.
 The Big Island Dam (located above Scott's Mill) is critical for operations of Georgia Pacific's Big Island paper products manufacturing plant.
 Loss of this facility would adversely affect local employment, and local tax revenues, not to mention the significant investment that Georgia Pacific has made in upgrading the plant.
-Reusens Dam serves as a back-up to Lynchburg's primary water supply source on the Pedlar River.
+Reusens Dam serves as a back up to Lynchburg's primary water supply source on the Pedlar River.
 Loss of the Reusens water supply source would likely be unacceptable to Lynchburg.
 The Snowden hydropower plant provides about 5 MW of power to the Town of Bedford's electric utility customers.
 Loss of the energy from Snowden would adversely affect Bedford rate payers.
 Cushaw, Holcomb Rock and Coleman Falls are privately owned projects.
-Removal of these dams would adversely affect the private ownership and could impact the cost of power to the off-takers.
+Removal of these dams would adversely affect the private ownership and could impact the cost of power to the power purchasers.